Skip to main content

 • Red-Green (Deuteranopia and Protanopia): remaps red and green status indicators to more distinguishable alternatives.

-• Blue-Yellow (Tritanopia): remaps blue and yellow indicators similarly.
+• Blue-Yellow (Tritanopia): remaps blue and yellow indicators the same way.

 CVD modes affect status indicator colors (success, danger, GitHub state colors) and terminal ANSI color mappings.
-They don't change the overall theme accent color or surface palette, so your chosen theme still looks like itself.
+They don't touch the theme's accent color or surface palette, so your chosen theme still looks like itself.